minexxtechnology/MineSmart/README.md

 MineSmart connects miners to the world, by bringing transparency to mineral origin data and by empowering tech companies to improve the situation for miners.

 # License
-Minexx use GLP V3 Open Source License.
+Minexx use GLP V3 Open Source License (https://github.com/minexxtechnology/MineSmart/blob/master/LICENSE).